terra-hq/helpers/README.md

 Preloads images asynchronously and resolves the Promise when all images are loaded.
 Optionally, a callback function can be provided, which will be called after the images have preloaded.
 A debug option can be enabled to log information about the images that match the selector.
+The selector can be a class or selector: 'img' for all images.
+If no selector is provided, preloadImages will look for img tags by default.

 ```javascript
 import { preloadImages } from "@terrahq/helpers/preloadImages";